Please wait while we process your payment

 The keeper of the Boar’s Head Tavern in London.
 Mistress Quickly, as she is also known, is married to Pistol.
 We hear news of her death from venereal disease in Scene i of Act V.

 The closest friend and mentor of the young Henry, back in his wild days.
 Falstaff doesn’t actually appear in Henry V, but he is a major figure in the Henry IV plays.
 He is a jovial and frequently drunken old knight, but his heart is broken when Henry breaks his ties with him after becoming king.
-We hear news of Falstaff’s offstage death in Act II, scenes i and iii.
+We hear news of Falstaff’s offstage death in Act 2, Scenes 1 and 3.

 The maid of the French princess Catherine.
 Alice has spent time in England and teaches Catherine some English, though not very well.